tianwen-chen/springphoto/README.md

 # Spring Boot Photo Databse

-A backend project using Spring Boot and SQL to build a photo database.\
+A backend project using Spring Boot and SQL to build a photo database.
 Supported activity: visit, upload, download, and delete photo; access to SQL database.

 ### User Instruction
 * IDE: IntelliJ, with Java 17 installed.
 (Make sure it's 17 !)
-* Clone the repository, open terminal and in the root path of the project, input `./mvnw clean package` into the terminal.
-This will create a SNAPSHOT.jar file.
-* In the terminal, run `java -jar .\photoz-clone-0.0.1-SNAPSHOT.jar` and go to the portal number in your browser.
-Usually the port is `localhost:8080`.
+* Run `PhotozCloneApplication` and open in your browser.
+Usually the port is `localhost:8080`

 ### Website Instruction
 * Home site contains "Hello world"